Ross Byrne

-Ross Byrne is an Irish rugby union player.
-He plays as fly-half.
-Byrne currently plays for Irish provincial team Leinster.
+Ross Patrick Byrne (born 8 April 1995) is an Irish professional rugby union player who plays as a fly-half for Prem Rugby club Gloucester and Ireland.

+Early life

+Byrne went to school at St. Michael's College, Dublin.
+He was in the Leinster Rugby Academy, and played for Ireland's rugby youth teams.

+Professional career

 On 24 October 2018, Byrne was named in the Ireland squad for the November Internationals.
 In November 2022 Byrne kicked a late penalty to contribute 3 points to Ireland's 13 point total in the 13–10 victory over Australia.
 In the opening match of the 2023 Six Nations, Ross Byrne replaced Jonathan Sexton as outhalf and scored a late conversion in Ireland's 34–10 win against Wales.
+Byrne was named in the 2022–23 URC Elite XV of the year, his second domestic team of the year achievement.

+In February 2025, it was announced that Byrne would leave Leinster as he had signed for Gloucester Rugby for the 2025–26 Premiership Rugby season.